Abdelhamid-ben/rsi/README.md

 # Flask RSI Data Collector

-This script collects Relative Strength Index (RSI) data for cryptocurrency pairs from Binance using the Binance API.
-The collected data is stored in an SQLite database and can be visualized using a Flask web application. the design in simple (i am not good at web design :P).
+This script serves as a dynamic and real-time dashboard for monitoring the Relative Strength Index (RSI) data of various cryptocurrency pairs on Binance.
+Leveraging the Binance API, the script systematically gathers comprehensive OHLCV (Open/High/Low/Close/Volume) data for all available Cryptocurrencies to USDT pairs, including popular examples like BTC/USDT and ALT/USDT.

+Designed with simplicity in mind, the script utilizes the powerful ccxt library to seamlessly interact with the Binance API.
+The acquired data is intelligently structured into a Python DataFrame, facilitating efficient manipulation and organization of the information.
+This DataFrame acts as the foundation for the talib.RSI calculation, providing real-time insights into the relative strength of the selected cryptocurrency pairs.

+The calculated RSI values are not only processed but also persistently stored in an SQLite database.
+This ensures a continuous and up-to-date record of RSI trends over time.
+The culmination of this data is elegantly visualized through a straightforward Flask web application.

+The web application, while intentionally kept simple in design, offers a user-friendly interface (responsive and i am not good at web design :P) for exploring and interpreting the RSI data.
+The integration of Flask facilitates seamless communication between the backend and frontend, enabling users to effortlessly access and comprehend the dynamic RSI metrics.

+It's important to note that the script is crafted to run indefinitely, ensuring the continuous collection and analysis of cryptocurrency data.
+While a time.sleep option is provided, allowing users to manage resource consumption, the script's adaptability and efficiency are designed to support prolonged and uninterrupted operation.

+In summary, this script amalgamates the power of the Binance API, ccxt, Python's data manipulation capabilities, and Flask's web framework to deliver a robust, real-time RSI monitoring tool for cryptocurrency enthusiasts.
+Whether tracking market trends or exploring investment opportunities, this script provides a reliable and user-friendly solution.

 ## Table of Contents